It's always OK, if you don't mind losing almost $100,000.

 During the time that the money you’ve borrowed is out of your retirement account, it is now growing with the rest of your funds and bringing down the entire value of what your retirement funds would have been.

 So borrowed remodel funds can now wind up costing you a lot just when you need it most.
 For example, using this online retirement fund loan calculator from Bankrate.

 You can see that a $30,000 loan from your retirement funds — 401(k) or IRA — will cost you $78,091 in repayment and lost growth on the funds while they were borrowed.
 If something comes up and you can’t repay it in time, then the lost value can be as much as $1,138,148.

 Yes, that’s more than $1 million.

-I guess you could label me as a financial libertarian, because I believe people need the facts and then are entitled to make their own wrong choices.
+I guess you could label me as a financial libertarian because I believe people need the facts and they are entitled to make their own wrong choices.
 Ultimately, the question is not if you can do this, but if you should do it.
 Only you can make that choice.
 Good luck.

 Have a debt question?

 Email your question to firstname.lastname@example.org and Howard Dvorkin will review it.
 Dvorkin is a CPA, chairman of Debt.com, and author of two personal finance books, Credit Hell: How to Dig Yourself Out of Debt and Power Up: Taking Charge of Your Financial Destiny.

 Article last modified on October 10, 2018 Published by Debt.com, LLC .